 If, for any reason, the Court does not accept the estate, all payments and pleadings are returned to the applicant.
 Once the Court opens the probate case, no refunds are possible, but a receipt is given to the filing party.

-Each pleading is presented in order with exact copies clipped behind the original.
+Each pleading is presented with original documents.
 The Court keeps the original and returns endorsed copies to the filing party.
+The use of white out is not permitted, mistakes can be lined through and initialed.
+Documents should be printed single sided.

 Once the Judge signs the Order appointing the Personal Representative, the Court issues Letters Testamentary (in cases where the decedent left a valid will) or Letters of Administration (in cases where the decedent did not leave a valid will).
 These Letters give the Personal Representative legal authority to conduct the decedent’s estate business.